 Oral sex involves sucking or licking the vagina, penis or anus.
-Some men and women choose to do this as part of their sex life, and others don’t.

 There’s a risk of getting or passing on some STIs if you’re giving or receiving oral sex including chlamydia, gonnorhea and syphilis.
 It is also possible to pass on HIV during oral sex especially if there are cuts or sores in the mouth, genitals or anus.